AllBitsEqual/articles/articles/2021/2021-01-18_Series-DiscordBot-02.md

     log: console.log, // eslint-disable-line no-console
 }
 ```
 For comparison, I've included the diff to our old file.
-At the end of each step you will find a GitHub link to the commit/changes to compare with your own code.
+At the end of each step, you will find a GitHub link to the commit/changes to compare with your own code.

 ![](https://i.imgur.com/SJ3xaf5.png)